-Book review: 'All but My Life' by Gerda Weissmann Klein, a Personal Account of Concentration Camps
+Book Review: 'All but My Life' by Gerda Weissmann Klein, a Personal Account of Concentration Camps

 Gerda Weissmann Klein is a Holocaust survivor.
-The Holocaust despite all the doubts expressed by the Iranian President is a fact of history and 6 million Jews perished in the gas chambers of the third Reich.
+The Holocaust despite all the doubts expressed by the Iranian President is a fact of history and 6 million Jews perished in the gas chambers of the Third Reich.
 Gerda Klein had a close association with the prison camps of Nazi Germany.
 It is a miracle that she lived to tell her tale.

 Gerda Klein was born in 1924 at Bielsko, Poland.
-Klein is one those rare persons who survived the concentration camps set up by Nazi Germany.
+Klein is one of those rare persons who survived the concentration camps, set up by Nazi Germany.
 She was rescued by the US army when she was at Volary, Czechoslovakia in 1945.
 She later married her rescuer, Lieutenant Kurt Klein in 1946.
 Kurt Klein died in 2002 at the age of 82.

 Account under Nazi Rule

 Gerda Klein has documented her experience under Nazi rule in her book ‘All but My Life’.
-The book is a story of her life from 1939-45, when the Nazi party was in power in Germany.
+The book is a story of her life from 1939-45 when the Nazi party was in power in Germany.
 This was the period when Germany had occupied Poland and had reduced it to a vassal state.
-As she was a Jew and Polish she had to bear the brunt of the wrath of the Nazi state.
+As she was a Jew and Polish, she had to bear the brunt of the wrath of the Nazi state.

-Gerda Klein’s story starts from 3 September 1939 when the Nazis had invaded Poland.
+Gerda Klein’s story starts from 3 September 1939 when the Nazis invaded Poland.
 She recounts how her idyllic world was shattered with the German invasion.
 She expresses her surprise when people they had known for years began to fly the Nazi flags from their house.
-For the first time she came face to face with anti-Semitism.
+For the first time, she came face to face with anti-Semitism.
 She realized that the Nazi’s had a pernicious race theory.

 Her parents were both sent to the Nazi death camp and probably died there.
 Her brother was asked to report for enlistment in the army and never returned.
 Probably he was killed by the Nazis.
 This makes shocking reading now, but one can imagine the effect it would have had on a young girl like Gerda, to see her world crumbling for no fault of hers.